10 Stupid Annoying Things People Need to Stop Saying to Depressed People

 Image Credit: Deposti Photos – Wavebreakmedia.

 Oof.
 I am guilty of hearing and repeating this one, and I am sorry.
-Whether your bible instructs you of this or not, it’s not helpful to hear.
+Whether your bible instructs you of this or not, it’s not helpful to hear, especially if they are a non-believer.
 It’s hurtful to many.
 Imagine being in a terrible state of mind, and someone tells you that God knows you can handle it.

 Maybe even subconsciously insinuating that God put you in that struggle or “test.”
 I know you think you’re helping because the scripture instills hope in your faith, but pressing that onto others who are not in that spot in their walk is harmful.
 Not helpful.